The Princeton University Survey Research Center (SRC) was founded in 1992 with

 a grant from the Andrew W. Mellon Foundation.
 The SRC is a resource for Princeton University students, faculty, and administration.
 The SRC has three principal

 activities: consultation, education and project management.

-The Founding Director of the Survey Research Center is Prof. Alan B.
+The founding Director of the Survey Research Center is Prof. Alan B.

 Krueger.
 Prof. Krueger is the Bendheim Professor of Economics and

-Dr. Edward P. Freeland is the current
+Dr. Edward P. Freeland is the Associate

 Director of the Princeton Survey Research Center and a Lecturer at the Woodrow

 Wilson School of Public and International Affairs at Princeton University.
 Dr. Freeland teaches a graduate seminar (WWS 593e - Surveys, Polls and Public Policy), and

 advises faculty and students who are conducting survey research projects.

 Naila Rahman is the Associate Director of Princeton Survey Research Center.
 She manages the web survey facilities of the center.
 Ms.